by Jon (Updated on 2014-03-21)

-Fonts are considered as a resource type in Stencyl.
-Therefore, to open up the Font Editor, you either need to create a new Font resource, download one from StencylForge, or open an existing one up from the Dashboard.
+Our Font Editor lets you import or create fonts for use in your games when drawing text.
+Fonts are considered as resources in Stencyl.
+Therefore, to open up the Font Editor, you either need to create a new Font, download one from StencylForge, or open an existing one up from the Dashboard.

 1) File > Create New > Font